 Minimum Liability Insurance Requirements in Kansas

-Kansas law is unusual in that it requires three different types of insurance, which include:
+Kansas law is unusual in that it requires three different types of insurance.

 - $25,000 for injury or death per person

 - $50,000 for total injuries or deaths per accident

 - $25,000 for property damage

 Personal injury protection (PIP):

 - $900 per month for a year for disability and loss of income

 - $25 per day for in-home services

 - $2,000 for funeral, cremation or burial costs